 1. Size and position

-Make a scale drawing of your bathroom so you can see where a bath could fit, or if you’re just replacing a bath, measure it to see what size you will need.
+Make a scale drawing of your bathroom so you can see where a bath could fit (there is a page in our FREE catalogue for just this purpose!), or if you’re just replacing a bath, measure it to see what size you will need.

 Many of our designs come in large or small options, and some are deeper for a more luxurious experience.
 You can easily shop by size by using the options on the left side of the product results pages.